 During the interview some parents ask caregivers if they are willing to perform housekeeping duties for the same hourly wage.
 A common misconception is that light housework duties means cleaning the house.
 Light housekeeping typically means cooking, grocery shopping, kid laundry, loading and empting the dishwasher, cleaning up after the children and organising the children’s closets.
 Nannies do not do the parent’s laundry, clean the bathrooms, mop the floors, dust the furniture or polish the silver.
 You can hire a housekeeper to assist you with general domestic tasks.

 Disagreement about wages is a standard reason why people part ways.
-Nannies want to be paid fairly for the work they do.
+Nannies want fair payment for their work.
 Nannies who feel underpaid and unappreciated will usually look for a new job.
 However, it is worth making an effort to keep your nanny because your child will be happier and more confident with stability.

 Advantages of in-house care